venugoapalreddy/biztalk-docs/biztalk/core/msmq-adapter-property-schema-and-properties.md

 > [!NOTE]
 >  The **Acknowledgement**, **AcknowledgeType**, **EncryptionAlgorithm**, and **MessageType** properties use the integer-equivalent values of the enumerations in the **System.Messaging** namespace.
 For more information about these values, see "System.Messaging Namespace" in .NET Framework Class Library Help.
+>
 > [!NOTE]
->  If you need to develop a BizTalk project that will make use of the MSMQ adapter context properties, the BizTalk project must contain a reference to the file **Microsoft.BizTalk.Adapter.MSMQ.MsmqAdapterProperties.dll** located in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] installation directory.
+>  If you need to develop a BizTalk project that will make use of the MSMQ adapter context properties, the BizTalk project must contain a reference to the file <strong>Microsoft.BizTalk.Adapter.MSMQ.MsmqAdapterProperties.dll</strong> located in the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] installation directory.

 ## Message Labels
  You can use the Message Queuing **Label** property in filters by adding a reference to **Microsoft.BizTalk.Adapter.MSMQ.MsmqAdapterProperties.dll** and selecting the property in the **Filter** dialog box.
 You can also use the property in other contexts because the MSMQ adapter automatically adds it to the message context.